-9-1.
+- 9-1.
 Designation of committee of the whole chair.
-If either house sits as a committee of the whole, the presiding officer shall name one of the members as chair, who shall be vested with all the authority of the presiding officer of the house concerned while the committee of the whole is in session.
+If either house sits as a committee of the whole, the president pro tempore in the Senate and the speaker in the House of Representatives shall name a member as chair of the house concerned, who shall be vested with all the authority of that house's presiding officer while the committee of the whole is in session. - 9-2.

-9-2.
 Rules of the committee of the whole.
-The rules observed by the house concerned shall govern as far as practicable, except that:

-- (1) The yeas and nays may not be called; - (2) The previous question may not be enforced; and - (3) The time of speaking may not be limited.
+The rules observed by the house concerned shall govern as far as practicable, except that: - (1) The yeas and nays may not be called; - (2) The previous question may not be enforced; and - (3) The time of speaking may not be limited. - 9-3.

-9-3.
 Adjournment of the committee of the whole.
 A motion that the committee rise is always in order and shall be decided without debate.

-CHAPTER 10.
-JOURNALS
+16 CHAPTER 10.
+17 JOURNALS

 Art.
-III, Sec.
-13. Legislative journals--Recording of yeas and nays.
+III, § 13.
+Legislative journals--Recording of yeas and nays.